The Best Keto-Friendly Vegetables

 These veggies contain mostly polysaccharides, generally starch.
-They are therefore often quite high in carbs but lower in fiber thus high-ish in net carbs.
+They are therefore often quite high in carbs but lower in fiber, thus high-ish in net carbs.

 The cooking method for under-the-ground vegetables often has an impact on net carbs!

-Some of these are guaranteed to take you out of ketosis, while some others can still be consumed in low quantity.
-And for some like radish, you can have many before you’re in trouble!
+Some of these are guaranteed to take you out of ketosis, while some others can still be consumed in low quantities.

 Radish is a great Keto-friendly vegetable, raw or not.

-This old fashioned vegetable has the particularity of having less net carbs when cooking, but it’s right up there in net carbs – only take in small portions!
+This old-fashioned vegetable has the particularity of having less net carbs when cooking, but it’s right up there in net carbs – only take in small portions!

 Carrots also get better when boiled, but what out as it’s easy to eat too many of them.
 Small amounts only on a Keto diet!